 Avoid possible serious injury or death.
-When the outboard is trimmed in or out beyond a neutral steering condition, a pull on the steering wheel in either direction may result.
-Failure to keep a continuous firm grip on the steering wheel when this condition exists can result in loss of boat control as the outboard can turn freely.
+When the outboard is trimmed in or out beyond a neutral steering condition, a pull on the steering wheel or tiller handle in either direction may result.
+Failure to keep a continuous firm grip on the steering wheel or tiller handle when this condition exists can result in loss of boat control as the outboard can turn freely.
 The boat can now spin out or go into a very tight maximum turn which, if unexpected, can result in occupants being thrown within the boat or out of the boat.